poornitha-subramani/MODULE_END_ASSIGNMENT/README.md

 - Filled missing Cost values using the Average.
 - Filled missing Stock values using the Median.
 - Standardized Product ID formatting.
+- Made the Cost values as Currency Format
+- Made the Stock values as Whole Number Format

 ## 📈 Excel Functions Used
 - AVERAGE()